Desace1938/Wordle/README.md

 Optimizations
 An option to improve this project would be to replace the single word with API word randomizer to keep the game going and random.
-I would also have included the option to have darkmode/lightmode, resize the board to a true size of the original Wordle, and included the keyboard.
+I would also have included the option to have darkmode/lightmode, resize the board to a true size of the original Wordle, and included the keyboard for mobile use.

 Lessons Learned: